peteroupc/html3dutil/doc/BSplineCurve.md

 #### Parameters

-* `u` (Type: number)<br>U coordinate of a point on the curve.
+* `u` (Type: number)<br>The Ucoordinate of a point on the curve.

 #### Return Value

-The approximate arc length of this curve at the given U coordinate.
+The approximate arc length of this curve at the given u-coordinate.
 (Type: number)

 <a name='BSplineCurve_changeEnds'></a>
 ### BSplineCurve#changeEnds(ep1, ep2)

-Creates a curve evaluator object for a curve that is generated using the same formula as this one (and uses the same U coordinates), but has a different set of end points.
+Creates a curve evaluator object for a curve that is generated using the same formula as this one (and uses the same u-coordinates), but has a different set of end points.
 For example, this method can be used to shrink the path of a curve from [0, &pi;] to [0, &pi;/8].